 2.)
 If they have made a plan and have access to means, help remove the means from the vicinity (means are any objects that could be used in a suicide attempt, such as pills or a hand gun).
 You may need help with this from family or law enforcement.
 Never put yourself in danger.
 If you are concerned about your own safety, or the individuals, call 911 immediately.

 3.)
 Create a plan to keep them safe until they are able to meet with a mental health professional.
-This may include means removal, abstaining from alcohol or drugs, creating a list of people they can call if they are having suicidal thoughts, connecting them with the Suicide Lifeline 800-273-TALK (8255), and getting a verbal commitment that they will not act on their suicidal feelings.
+This may include means removal, abstaining from alcohol or drugs, creating a list of people they can call if they are having suicidal thoughts, connecting them with the 988 Suicide & Crisis Lifeline, and getting a verbal commitment that they will not act on their suicidal feelings.

 1.)
 “You aren’t thinking of killing yourself are you?”
 When you word the question in such a way, it sets them up to say no, even if they are having suicidal thoughts.